PTX1991/SDWebImage/Docs/SDWebImage-4.0-Migration-guide.md

 - added `initWithSessionConfiguration:` which is now the designated initializer
 - added `TXWebImageDownloaderScaleDownLargeImages` option for scaling large images
 - added a `NSURL` param to `TXWebImageDownloaderProgressBlock`
-- `downloadImageWithURL:options:progress:completed:` now returns a `SDWebImageDownloadToken`
+- `downloadImageWithURL:options:progress:completed:` now returns a `TXWebImageDownloadToken`
-- added method `cancel:` which takes a `SDWebImageDownloadToken`
+- added method `cancel:` which takes a `TXWebImageDownloadToken`

 #### TXWebImageDownloaderOperation
 - `initWithRequest:inSession:options:progress:completed:cancelled:` replaced by two methods: `initWithRequest:inSession:options:` and `addHandlersForProgress:completed:`